-Google has collaborated with the US hospital chain HCA Healthcare to develop healthcare algorithms using patient records, the media reported.
+The media reported that Google collaborated with the US hospital chain HCA Healthcare to develop healthcare algorithms using patient records.

 According to a Wall Street Journal report, Google will have access to patient records from HCA, which operates 181 hospitals and more than 2,000 healthcare sites in 21 states.

 “HCA would consolidate and store with Google data from digital health records and internet-connected medical devices under the multi-year agreement,” the report said on Wednesday.

 Google will store anonymized data from patient health records and internet-connected medical devices.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 The report mentioned will use that data to build programs that could inform medical decisions made by healthcare providers.